hibernate/hibernate-reactive/README.md

 - `@OneToMany(mappedBy=...)` together with `@ManyToOne`
 - `SEQUENCE` or `TABLE` id generation
 - `@FetchProfile`
-- explicit lazy loading via `session.fetch(entity.association)`, which returns a `CompletionStage`
+- explicit lazy loading via `RxSession.fetch(entity.association)`, which returns a `CompletionStage`

 Note that you should not use Hibernate RX with a second-level cache